-The AIMS Society's Certified Professional Insurance Agent (CPIA) designation stands for professionalism, commitment to professional training and results, and technical knowledge.
+The Certified Professional Insurance Agent (CPIA) designation stands for professionalism, commitment to professional training and results, and technical knowledge.
 To maintain the right to use the CPIA designation, designees must update on an annual basis.
-Reminders are emailed by the AIMS Society.
+Reminders are emailed by the CPIA Program Administrator.